-When I scout for a new location, or I search the internet, I have always long exposure photography in mind.
+When I scout for a new location, I search the internet, always keeping long-exposure photography in mind.

 But there may also be other possibilities.
-For example: car’s lights moving on a winding mountain or hill road, or the movement of stars in the sky.
-Also, taking an image of the Milky Way is a long exposure.
+For example, a car’s lights moving on a winding mountain or hill road.
+Or the movement of stars in the sky.

-Even worse is leaving home with a beautiful sky overhead and then arriving at the shooting location only to have it start raining as soon as you take out your camera.
+Even worse is leaving home with a beautiful sky overhead and then arriving at the shooting location only to find bad weather.

 Then you can have a better idea of what you will find once in the field.

-The position of the sun and the path it will follow are also important when planning a long exposure photography shot.
-It is a good rule to completely exclude the sun from the composition as much as possible.
+The position of the sun and the path it follows are also important when planning long exposures.
+It is a good rule to exclude the sun from the composition as much as possible.

-The first reason is that with long exposure photography the sun will no longer be circular but you will start to see its movement during the exposure.
+The first reason is that with long exposures, the sun will no longer be circular.
+But you will start to see its movement during the exposure.

-And secondly, it will create a completely overexposed area, impossible to correct in post production.
+Plus, it will create an overexposed area that is nearly impossible to correct in post-production.

-As I said before, long exposure photography looks very different from the reality perceived by our eye.
+As I said before, long-exposure photography looks very different from the reality our eyes perceive.
 This is why it’s necessary to have a clear idea of what you will find on the field.
 You can double-check the sites in Google Maps if you can’t do it in person.

 Location scouting also means getting a preview of your composition.
 You’ll have a better idea of the possible direction of the clouds and sunlight, the power of the sea and tide, or how the light will reach the mountains.

-Focus a Third of the Way Into the Scene
+4. Focus a Third of the Way Into the Scene To Avoid Blurry Results

-Don’t use aperture to make a shot last longer.
-If you think that your shutter speed is not slow enough…well, this is where ND filters helps a lot.
+Don’t use the aperture to make a shot last longer.
+But what if you think that your shutter speed is not slow enough?
+This is where ND filters help a lot.

-When it comes to long exposure photography composition, focusing is the most important part of your final photo.
-Better spend a lot of time to be sure of your point of focus than regret it later.
+When it comes to long-exposure photography composition, focusing is the most important part of your final photo.
+You’re better off spending the time to be sure of your point of focus rather than regret it later.

-There’s nothing worse than going home and having an exposed photo for 1 or 2 minutes that’s totally out of focus.
+There’s nothing worse than going home and having an exposed photo of one or two minutes that’s totally out of focus.

-Now that you decided the composition and you set the focus point, it’s time to move on to the technical aspects of photography.
+Now that you have decided on the composition and set the focus point, it’s time to move on to the technical aspects.

 Forget the so-called “extended” downwards and upwards values.
-These are only an electronic change to the sensor’s native sensitivity values.
+These are only electronic changes to the sensor’s native sensitivity values.

-Once you’ve set your focus point, it’s time to move on to exposure.
+Once you’ve set your focus point and ISO, it’s time to move on to exposure.

-The idea is to have a good and balanced histogram.
-Make sure it’s not too shifted to the highlights and not too far to the left, where there are blacks.
+The idea is to have a balanced histogram.
+Make sure it’s not shifted too far in either direction of the highlights or lowlights.

 At this stage, do not check the exposure only with the image on the camera screen.
 Learn to read your histogram.

-There is no perfect histogram, or one that is always correct.
-But there are clear signs for the wrong one, like if it is shifted too far to the left (blacks) or too far to the right (the highlights).
+There is no perfect histogram or one that is always correct.
+But there are clear signs for the wrong one, like if it is shifted too far to the left (blacks) or too far to the right (highlights).